So you’ve taken the plunge and booked your first conference place.

 If you are new to SCBWI and are worried you won’t know many people at the conference, get to know us before you arrive.
 The easiest forum to do this on is our SCBWI British Isles Facebook Page.
 There is always a lot of conference chatter on there as well as all kinds of other useful discussions and everyone is very friendly and supportive.
 Dip your toe in the water and make a few friends, get chatting.

-If you can, arrive in Winchester on the Friday afternoon and join in the Friday Fringe.
-There will be several fun and informal discussion forums set up in lovely venues around the city where you can have a coffee and a chat as well as a sketch or scrawl crawl.
-In the evening there is the Friday critique group; it caters for work from picture books up to YA and is an excellent opportunity to get a fresh perspective on your work as well as start to make friends.
-This is followed by a meal to allow plenty more socialising.
+If you can, arrive in Manchester on the Friday afternoon and join in the Friday Fringe.
+There will be several fun and informal activities set up in lovely venues around the city where you can have a coffee and a chat as well as a sketch or scrawl crawl.
+There will also be the Friday night social/quiz (all tbc).
+Details of the Fringe and what’s available will be sent out to all conference attendees once those details are confirmed and organised.

 Meet Your Network

-When you register, you’ll have a chance to chat to some of our committee and conference volunteers who will help you with anything you need.
-After that, head on over for a coffee and a chat with your local Network organisers and volunteers.
+When you register on Saturday morning, you’ll have a chance to chat to some of our committee and conference volunteers who will help you with anything you need.
+After that, head on over for a coffee and a chat with your local Network Organisers and volunteers.
 This is a great opportunity to meet some friendly people from your area and get to find out what’s going on in your local network.
-This is a great place to make friends for the weekend.
+This is a great place to make friends for the weekend and beyond.

 Meet the Professionals

 The conference provides an amazing opportunity to meet with a whole range of industry professionals that you rarely get anywhere else.
 Don’t feel scared to talk to them; they’ve come to the conference especially to meet people like you.
 They are happy to hear your pitches, or if you are not feeling that brave, they are just as happy to talk to anyone who is passionate about books.
 And if you’ve booked a professional one to one or portfolio review you will be given a face to face slot with a professional who is there just to talk with you.